timsbootcamp/webapi-code-quiz/README.md

 I have used appropriate constants and variables that are understandable.
 There are comments throughout the code so it can be understood by any developer.

 My work is identical to the animated gif that we had to achieve.
 I noticed in the animated gif, that if a person answered the question incorrectly then minus 15/16 was taken off the time remaining.
 However, I noticed in index.html, it mentions minus 10 seconds and that is what I implemented.

+The demo version (animated gif) that was provided to us, displays the answer 'correct' or 'incorrect' when the next question appears.
+I have made my project to display 'correct' or 'incorrect' to the question being asked !

 I have pushed myself continually ensuring my work is of the highest quality.
 The code is readable and maintainable.